Stern-Lab/FITS/docs/source/introduction.rst

 #. ``gen`` for the generation of the observation
 #. ``allele`` for the observed state
 #. ``freq`` for the measured frequency for that state
-#. ``position`` for the position number for which the frequency data is given (optional)

 .. note:: FITS assumes the columns to appear in the above order.

 .. note:: The allele with the highest frequency at the first available time point will be defined as WT (w=1).

-.. csv-table:: Example data file
-  :file: examples/data_file_to_show.txt
-  :delim: tab
-  :header-rows: 1

 You can also download an :download:`example <examples/data_file_example.txt>`.